Why You Should Consider Us

 - If the landlord so desires, the company will enter into a property management agreement.

-- The account maintained by the company is a trust account and no funds collected or disbursed by the company are commingled with other company operating funds, as required and governed by the Texas Real Estate License Act.
+- The account maintained by the company is an interest free trust account and no funds collected or disbursed by the company are commingled with other company operating funds, as required and governed by the Texas Real Estate License Act.

 Click here to go to our site of available properties and an explanation of rental policies for prospective tenants.